margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 3 Voices: Your mentor told you the lesson taught, the historian with the facts. your tender, heartfelt, poetic response to what you learned

 # Poetry #
+## God Never Fails ##
+Just when you feel like you/I have failed, God moves in a miraculous way through a vision, a song, an insight, a friendly neighbor, a job, an act of forgiveness.
+God is always bringing us closer to our family, first individually, and then collectively.

+## These Feelings Are Univeral ##
+These feelings are universal.
+The feeling captured in the song are ones everyone has.
+Thank you for the musician who put the feelings in words.
+I am glad to realize I am not the only one.

 ## Insight ##
 Healing is different from Coping.
 Healing is God restoring every cell in your brain and body.